 I am a PhD student at the University of Edinburgh, working with Tom Leinster.
 I'm a member of the Geometry and Topology group in the Hodge Institute, and my primary research interests are in category theory and its applications.

-Before joining the University of Edinburgh in September 2018 I took the MASt in Pure Mathematics at the University of Cambridge, where I wrote my Part III essay under the supervision of Martin Hyland.
+Before joining the University of Edinburgh in September 2018 I took the MASt in Pure Mathematics at the University of Cambridge, where I wrote my Part III essay about commuting algebraic operations, under the supervision of Martin Hyland.
 Before that, I studied for a BSc with the Open University and King's College London.